AustinGull/html-assignment-AustinGull/README.md

 # HTMLAssignment

+Create an index.html file in this repo
-Create a web-page about you that:
+Write HTML to create a web page about you that:

 1. Is written in HTML code using a text editor like Notepad or an IDE mentioned in the videos.
 (No Dreamweaver, WordPress if you want credit.)